titu1994/IDS-Course-Project/_posts/2018-03-19-weekly-report-6.md

 # Christopher

 ### What I did
-- Explored visualization libraries like D3, bokeh.
-- Explored and worked on understanding yelp data scrapping
-- Attended Project guidance session held by the TAs
+- Tested out the relevant visualization libraries.
+- Read about sentiment analysis, and ml models.

 ### What I plan to do next week
 - Work on the next deliverable, manual data set reference.
-- Try out the relevant visualization libraries.
-- Read about sentiment analysis, and ml models.
+- Decide on the charts to be visualised
+- Explore options in UI.

 ### Blocks or impediments to the plan for next week
 - Identifying the right libraries for each of the task will be an impediment.